everx-labs/ton-labs-contracts/solidity/depool/README.md

 5. `ProxyHasRejectedRecoverRequest(uint64 roundId)` - event is emitted if stake cannot be returned from elector because too low balance of proxy contract.
 6. `RoundCompleted(TruncatedRound round)` - event emitted when the round was completed.
 7. `StakeSigningRequested(uint32 electionId, address proxy)` - event emitted when round switches from pooling to election indicating that DePool is waiting for signed election request from validator wallet.
-8. `TooLowDePoolBalance(uint replenishment)` - event emitted when pure DePool's own balance becomes too low. `replenishment` minimal value that must be sent to DePool via `receiveFunds` function.
+8. `TooLowDePoolBalance(uint replenishment)` - event emitted when DePool's own balance becomes too low to perform state update operations. `replenishment` indicates the minimal value required to resume operations.
+It's recommended to replenish the balance to 1.5* `balanceThreshold` if this event occurs.

 Events command output example: